Mainies/Mainies/README.md

-- Hi, I'm @Mainies.
+Hi, I'm @Mainies.

-- I am a Data Science Student looking to develop my software and ML skills.
+I am a Master of Data Science Student looking to develop my software and data science skills.

 My github profile will contain a mix of personal and assigned univeristy projects.

 <!---
 Mainies/Mainies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.